Paperwork Before You Go

-- If either of you are under 18 years of age you need written consent from your parents or guardians.
+- If either of you is under 18 years of age, you need written consent from your parents or guardians.

-The Birth Certificate, Certificate of No Impediment, and Decree Absolute (if appropriate) all must be originals and must be legalised at the Legalisation Department of the Foreign and Commonwealth Office in London.
-Once legalised, the documents must then be translated into Czech by an officially recognised translator, and certified by a Czech Consular Officer before they are handed to the appropriate Czech authorities involved in your wedding process.
+The Birth Certificate, Certificate of No Impediment, and Decree Absolute (if appropriate) all must be originals.
+They must be legalised at the Legalisation Department of the Foreign and Commonwealth Office in London.
+Once legalised, the documents must then be translated into Czech by an officially recognised translator and certified by a Czech Consular Officer before they are handed to the appropriate Czech authorities involved in your wedding process.

-Once you have all the documents you can either simply go down to the Registration Office (matrika) or have a more traditional or stylish wedding, for example in a castle, church or ceremonial hall.
+Once you have all the documents, you can either go down to the Registration Office (matrika) or have a more traditional or stylish wedding, for example, in a castle, church or ceremonial hall.

-Where you have a religious or civil ceremony, on obtaining your marriage certificate, visit your embassy in the Czech Republic where for a fee they will be able to translate the certificate.
+Where you have a religious or civil ceremony, on obtaining your marriage certificate, visit your embassy in the Czech Republic, where they will be able to translate the certificate for a fee.
 Contact them in advance to ensure you have all the relevant documentation.